bytecodealliance/regalloc2/doc/DESIGN.md

 the point at which to split, and the register for this option.

-For each register we probe, if there is a conflict but none of the conflicts are fixed allocations, we receive a list of bundles that conflicted, and also separately, the first conflicting program point.
+For each register we probe, if there is a conflict but none of the conflicts are fixed allocations, we receive a vector of bundles that conflicted, and also separately, the first conflicting program point.
 We update the lowest-cost eviction option if the cost (max weight) of the conflicting bundles is less than the current best.
 We